DrBeef/QuakeQuest/README.md

 * By default the direction of movement is where the HMD is facing, this can be changed in the menu to the direction the off-hand controller is facing (strafe-tastic)
 * You can change supersampling in the commandline.txt file, though by default it is already set to 1.3, you won't get much additional clarity increasing it more and may adversely affect performance
 * A number of the controller buttons are currently unmapped; future updates may give them function (see future to-dos on console commands for example)
+* You can now use text input - Please see V1.1.0 release notes for instructions

 Known Issues:
 -------------